By Teachers, For Teachers

 Although we have been drilled those special “teacher” words, parents have not.
 Make sure to use everyday words to describe skills and concepts.

-We have all been in conferences where we have had to deliver bad news (IE, a child is failing, behavior is poor, testing is required, etc).
+We have all been in parent teacher conferences where we have had to deliver bad news (IE, a child is failing, behavior is poor, testing is required, etc).
 Understanding that you are telling a parent news that may be difficult to hear, will help you choose the right words.
 Put yourself in their place.
-If you are a parent and have sat through conferences, this is easy to do.
+If you are a parent and have sat through parent teacher conferences, this is easy to do.
 If you are not a parent, then take a step back and try to see things as the parent may see them.
 Parents are their child's greatest advocate.
 They will naturally want to speak up for them or possibly defend their behavior.
 Be aware of what you say and how you say it.
 Don't immediately become defensive.
 Parents may often appear to be assigning blame when in reality they are just looking for answers.

 If you are sharing with a parent that their child is struggling or possibly even failing, be ready with a plan.
 Nothing is worse than being told your child is failing math and not be offered a solution.
 Most parents will not know how to help their child.
 Creating a plan with the parent will not only help the student but also allow the parent to be more involved in their child's education and success.